amirR01/Face-Classification/README.md

 # Face-Classification
-Face Classification by SVM on Eigenfaces
+**Face Classification by SVM on Eigenfaces**
+- create Eigenfaces by PCA dimention reduction and visulize them.
+- cllasify the faces in the reduced dimention.